e-dervieux/edervieux_website/content/english/projects/nas_guide.md

 Instead of following this guide, you can absolutely use one of the following solutions:

   - **Buy a Synology NAS**: Synology is probably not the only brand doing this, but they offer [NAS devices with multiple drive bays and turnkey software](https://web.archive.org/web/20250504110217/https://www.synology.com/fr-fr/products/DS923+), especially for remote access.
 However, you're limited to the features Synology has implemented, and it's not very robust if the company changes its policies or goes bankrupt: it's a proprietary black box, whereas most of the solutions below are Open Source and/or have alternatives.
   - **Use TrueNAS Scale**: [TrueNAS Scale](https://www.truenas.com/truenas-scale/) is a Debian-based OS that offers a number of default features for managing a storage server.
-Again, you're limited by their app solutions, but since it's Linux underneath, you can always take control via the terminal.
+Again, you're limited by their app solutions, but since it's Linux under the hood, you can always take control *via* the terminal.

 The point of building your own storage server *from scratch* is multi-fold.
 It allows you to: